Verified-Intelligence/auto_LiRPA/README.md

 ## Installation

 Python 3.7+ is required.
 Pytorch 1.8 (LTS) is recommended, although a newer version might also work.
+It is highly recommended to have a pre-installed PyTorch that matches your system and our version requirement.
+See [PyTorch Get Started](https://pytorch.org/get-started).
-You can install `auto_LiRPA` via:
+Then you can install `auto_LiRPA` via:

 ```bash
 git clone https://github.com/KaidiXu/auto_LiRPA